BIG CHEESE EVENTING

-Ben is a coming 10 year old Trakehner gelding purchased in January of 2018.
+Ben is a 2008 Trakehner gelding purchased in January of 2018.
 He has been professionally trained through 3rd level dressage and shown through 2nd.
 This horse is a dream-come-true for me and I am seriously looking forward to developing my dressage skills on a deeper level.
-Our immediate plans are to continue to figure each other out and make our USDF debut this summer to start getting our scores for the USDF Bronze Medal.
+2021 saw us achieve our first set of scores towards our Bronze Medal at 1st & 2nd Levels, and we look to get our remaining scores at 3rd in 2022!

 In Memorium: Seefari